Haryana Government Seizes Hundreds of LPG Cylinders in Black Market Crackdown

 - Authorities have seized 825 LPG cylinders and implicated 52 individuals in illegal activities.

-- The state government assures citizens of sufficient domestic LPG supply, discouraging panic buying.
+- The state government assures citizens of sufficient domestic LPG supply, urging them not to panic.

-- Haryana has a zero-tolerance policy towards black marketing and misuse of LPG cylinders, promising strict action against offenders.
+- Zero-tolerance policy enforced against black marketing and misuse of LPG cylinders in Haryana.

-- Petrol, diesel, and domestic LPG supplies in Haryana are reported as normal, with warnings against spreading false rumours.
+- Oil marketing companies confirm adequate stock of petrol, diesel, and LPG across Haryana.

 The Haryana government is taking strict action against those indulging in black marketing of cooking gas cylinders, with eight FIRs registered so far and 825 LPG cylinders seized, officials said on Tuesday.